How to Add Google Calendar to Outlook (2026)

 Microsoft 365 / Outlook.com doesn’t currently support adding CalDAV calendars directly.
 Use CalendarBridge or a similar sync service.

-CalendarBridge is a dedicated sync tool for Google Calendar and Outlook.
+CalendarBridge is a paid sync tool for Google Calendar and Outlook.
 It handles the CalDAV connection for you and adds useful features like showing “Busy” blocks without sharing event details.

 Setup: Connect your Google and Outlook accounts, choose which calendars to sync, configure what details to show.